Abarnasuresh/Javascriptgrammer/Evaluation2.md

 ```
 ## 13.What is Currying in Javascript?
 Explain with a real time example.
 ### Algorithm
+* Start the program
+* Create a function curry to return the function a and return the function b
 ### Psudocode
 ### code
 ```javascript